jbg/cloud-seed/README.md

 **cloud-seed** is a very minimal alternative to cloud-init.
 It can set the hostname and write files based on directives provided in user data.

+## Motivation

+Launching a server should be deterministic: launching the same image with the same configuration should have the same result.
+To that end, server images should include all software and base configuration required for the function of the server.
+Installing software and performing configuration via scripts on startup introduces opportunities for failure or non-determinism.
+To update software or fundamentally change the configuration of the server, a new image should be built.
+The image build process should be automated and frictionless to allow for rapid deployment when necessary.

+cloud-seed exists because it is often necessary to provide some "seed" data to an otherwise-ready-to-run image: some values should not be baked into the image due to them varying from server to server.

 ## User data format

 The user data consists of `#cloud-seed` followed by a newline and then a JSON object.
 The entire user data including the `#cloud-seed` header can optionally be compressed with gzip, which is automatically detected.

 Two keys are currently defined for the JSON object: `files`, which is an array of file objects, and `hostname`, which is a string.
 Both are optional.
+All other keys are ignored.

 For example: